A short film about Asylum Welcome's support of detainees

 What does the service offer?

-- Telephone advice for detainees (freephone service available from Campsfield to Asylum Welcome), for example about their rights in detention
+- Telephone advice for detainees for example about their rights in detention

 - Telephone advice for the family and friends of detainees, and help to convey messages between detainees and their family and friends.

-- Weekly assessment visits to meet detainees and find out what help is needed Allocation of a volunteer visitor for regular one-to-one conversation and friendship
+- Weekly assessment visits to Campsfield to meet detainees and find out what help is needed then allocation of a volunteer visitor for regular one-to-one conversation and friendship

 - Liaising with the authorities in Campsfield to meet the needs of individual detainees.